Red Lion Hotels Corporation: 2005–2016: Further rebranding, divestitures, and acquisitions

-2016–present: Vantage acquisition, headquarters relocation, and refocus as a national hotel company
+2016–present: Vantage acquisition, headquarters relocation, and refocus

 In September 2016, RLHC acquired Vantage Hospitality Group and its brands Vantage Hotels, Americas Best Value Inn, Canadas Best Value Inn, Lexington by Vantage, America's Best Inns and Suites, Country Hearth Inns, Jameson Inns, Signature Inn, and 3 Palms Hotels & Resorts.

 Following up on its acquisition of Vantage and its nine brands, RLHC pared down its brand lineup and positioning in May 2017 to eliminate market position overlaps and provide its franchisees the flexibility to move between brands.
 In addition to retiring the Vantage name, the announcement eliminated five of the nine Vantage brands – keeping only Signature Inn, Americas Best Value Inn, Canadas Best Value Inn, and Country Hearth Inn & Suites.
 All five of Red Lion's pre-acquisition brands were maintained.
 The eliminated Vantage brands competed directly with Red Lion's existing brands or had a very small footprint.
 With the brand realignment, RLHC also subdivided its economy segment into three tiers – upper economy, economy, and lower economy – and promoted its existing GuestHouse brand to the upper economy segment.
 The retired Vantage brands and properties were reorganized into an RLHC-owned entity called the Stays Inns Collection.

 To reflect its growing portfolio of brands beyond its eponymously named Red Lion Hotels chain, the company quietly rebranded itself as RLH Corporation around July 2017, though still maintaining its legal name of Red Lion Hotels Corporation.
 In conjunction with this, the company also began using a new logo that could be best described as an evolution to the old logo, rather than a wholesale rebranding.
 The revised logo largely maintained the fonts, colors, and design language of its former logo, but removed the words "Red Lion Hotels" and placed a visual emphasis on the "RLH" acronym that was present in its former logo by enlarging and thickening the font, as well as enlarging and darkening the red square that the acronym resides in.

 As a result of its acquisition of Vantage Hospitality, which transformed the company's footprint from regional to national, Red Lion Hotels Corporation moved its corporate headquarters from Spokane to Denver, Colorado, in August 2017, to be more centrally located to its franchisees, partners, vendors, and two regional offices.
 The former headquarters office in Spokane will be maintained as a regional office along with the former headquarters of Vantage Hospitality in Coral Springs, Florida.

 On August 17, 2017, RLHC announced it had sold its TicketsWest business to Paciolan, a ticketing business which is owned by Learfield.
 On April 4, 2018, RLHC announced it had reached an agreement with Wyndham Worldwide to acquire the Knights Inn brand for $27 million.
 The transaction closed on May 14, 2018.
 On December 30, 2020, it was announced RLHC would be acquired by Sonesta International Hotels Corporation.
 The acquisition was finalized on March 17, 2021.

 Hotels

-Red Lion Hotels Corporation operates eight hotel brands within the following market segments:
+Red Lion Hotels Corporation operates six hotel brands within the following market segments: